NunoAlexandre/nunoalexandre.github.io/_posts/2017-12-28-naked-code-and-naked-data.markdown

   intersect activeCompanies (nub . map jobCompanyId . filter ((== Failed) . jobStatus) $ allJobs)
 {% endhighlight %}

-Good luck reading this, and, even worst, reading a system where code like this is the norm.
+Good luck reading this, and, even worse, reading a system where code like this is the norm.
 For someone reading this, it's unclear what this function is really about.
 I think of this kind of code like that kind of people who keep making parenthesis while telling a story and neither them neither you can understand where it is going.

 Instead, give every piece of knowledge and behaviour its own place and let composition be declarative and objective: